ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok1126bx-s/OK1126B-S_OK1126BJ-S_Linux6_1_141_User_Manual.md

 This command turns on the watchdog and performs a feed, so the system does not reboot.

-Note: When ctrl + C is used to end the test program, the system will reset after 10 seconds.
-If you do not want to reset, please input within 10 seconds after ctrl + C:
+**Note: When ctrl + C is used to end the test program, the system will reset after 10 seconds.
+If you do not want to reset, please input within 10 seconds after ctrl + C.**

 ```bash
 root@OK1126B-buildroot:/# fltest_watchdog -d
 Watchdog card disabled.   //Turn off the watchdog
 ```

-2. Start fltestw\_watchdog, set the reset time to 10 seconds, and do not feed the dog.
+2\.
+Start fltestw\_watchdog, set the reset time to 10 seconds, and do not feed the dog.

 ```bash
 root@OK1126B-buildroot:/# fltest_watchdog -e